Priyanshu845438/Donation-Platform/frontend/README.md

-# CharityPlus - Modern Donation Platform Frontend
+# CharityPlus - Serenity Edition | Professional Donation Platform

-This is the frontend for CharityPlus, a modern donation platform built with React, TypeScript, and Tailwind CSS.
+This is the frontend for CharityPlus, a modern donation platform.
+This "Serenity" edition features a complete UI/UX overhaul, focusing on a clean, professional, and trustworthy user experience suitable for the non-profit sector.

-## Features
+## Serenity Theme Features

--   **Modern UI/UX**: Clean, responsive, and interactive design.
+-   **Professional & Clean UI**: A light, airy design with a calming color palette of blues, teals, and soft grays to inspire trust and confidence.
+-   **User-Friendly & Accessible**: Focus on readability with high-contrast text, ample whitespace, and intuitive layouts.
+All components are designed to be simple and easy to use.
+-   **Responsive Design**: Meticulously crafted to provide a seamless experience on all devices, from mobile phones to large desktops.
--   **Role-Based Access Control**: Separate dashboards for Admins, NGOs, Companies, and Donors.
+-   **Role-Tailored Dashboards**: Clean, data-focused dashboards for Admins, NGOs, Companies, and Donors.
--   **Dynamic Pages**: Home, About, Campaigns, Gallery, Reports, and Contact pages.
--   **Authentication**: Secure login and signup functionality using JWT.
--   **Component-Based Architecture**: Reusable and scalable components.
--   **Context API**: Global state management for authentication.
--   **Protected Routes**: Secure access to user-specific dashboards.
--   **Toast Notifications**: User-friendly feedback for actions.
+-   **Dynamic & Live Data**: All dashboards and campaign pages are powered by live API data, providing a real-time view of the platform's activity.
+-   **Robust Functionality**: Secure authentication (Login/Signup), profile management with image uploads, campaign creation/management, and admin moderation tools are all fully functional within the new design.

 ## Tech Stack